 No controller, no hands and no limits

-And, to be as inclusive as possible, Project Gameface also allows you to adjust the "facial controller", so that it can also be used by those who can only make very slight facial movements.
+And, to be as inclusive as possible, Project Gameface also allows you to adjust the "facial controller", so that it can be used even by those who can only make very slight facial movements.

 Possible applications